Department of Defence (South Africa): 2023 Alleged Hack

-In August 2023, a Russian Hacker Group named “Snatch” claimed to steal 200TB of classified information, contracts and personal identity information.
+In August 2023, a Russian Hacker Group named “Snatch” claimed to steal 200 TB of classified information, contracts, and personal identity information.
 They allegedly posted a 1.6TB Compressed Archive on the dark web.
 The Department of Defence claimed that it was “fake news” and no data leak occurred.

 Snatch claimed it specifically chose the week of the 15th BRICS summit to release the data since the spotlight was on South Africa.

-South Africa has recently been involved in other controversies, notably being accused of providing and selling arms to Russia, performing military exercises with Russia and not taking a stance on the Russian Invasion of Ukraine.

 Organisation and structure

 The Macro-Structure of the Department of Defence as Approved by the Minister of Defence on 15 August 2008 is below: